magiusdarrigo/BathroomBuddy/README.md

 Bilingual Buddy pairs a translator to those that need translations through a web based application that can be incorporated in the screens of each American Airlines plane seat, so those that need translations could arrange for help before landing.
 It allow those with language barriers get to their next layover gate fast and efficiently while awarding the translator as well.

 ## How we built it
-Bilingual Buddy is built using JavaScript, HTML, CSS, Python, Google Cloud API, and Firebase.
+Bilingual Buddy is built using JavaScript/jQuery, HTML, CSS, and Firebase.
 Using the American Airlines API, we were able to get airline travel information for layover flights.
-We leveraged Google Cloud API in order to provide dynamic language translations within the web-app.

 ## Challenges we ran into
 We originally had an idea at first, but the app had already been made.
 Therefore, we had to pivot and adapt halfway through building our project.